one2nc/mongo-oplog-populator/README.md

    `make build`

+3. Create a `.env` file.
+You can refer [.env.example](.env.example) file

-2. Run `./mongopop 10` for bulk operations  and `./mongopop -s 10` for stream operations
+4. Run `./mongopop 10` for bulk operations  and `./mongopop -s 10` for stream operations
      *  *./mongopop* is the binary file
      *  *-s* is the flag for stream operation
      *  *10* is the total number of operations to be performed in case of bulk insert and per second in case of stream insert

-3. To connect to mongo cluster `make connect`
+5. To connect to mongo cluster `make connect`

-4. To check oplogs in mongo execute the following commands:
+6. To check oplogs in mongo execute the following commands:
     - Change the database to local `use local` since all the oplogs are located in a file oplog.rs which is in local database
     - To see the oplogs generated:
       *  `db.oplog.rs.find({})` to see all oplogs